wiktor-obrebski/type-safe-errors/README.md

 // Function to authorize a user based on their username and password function authorizeUser(username: string, password: string) {
   if (username === 'admin' && password === 'admin') {
-    return Ok.of({
+    // Return an Ok result with the user information return Ok.of({
       name: 'admin',
       isAdmin: true,
     });
   } else {
-    return Err.of(new InvalidCredentialsError());
+    // Return an Err result with an InvalidCredentialsError instance return Err.of(new InvalidCredentialsError());
   }
 }